jcwilk/bueller/README.markdown

 ### Releasing to Gemcutter

-Jeweler can also handle releasing to [Gemcutter](http://gemcutter.org).
-There are a few steps you need to do before doing any Gemcutter releases with Jeweler:
+Bueller can also handle releasing to [Gemcutter](http://gemcutter.org).
+There are a few steps you need to do before doing any Gemcutter releases with Bueller:

  * [Create an account on Gemcutter](http://gemcutter.org/sign_up)
  * Install the Gemcutter gem: gem install gemcutter
  * Run 'gem tumble' to set up RubyGems to use gemcutter as the default source if you haven't already
- * Update your Rakefile to make an instance of `Jeweler::GemcutterTasks`
+ * Update your Rakefile to make an instance of `Bueller::GemcutterTasks`

 A Rakefile setup for gemcutter would include something like this:

     begin
-      require 'jeweler'
+      require 'bueller'
-      Jeweler::Tasks.new do |gemspec|
+      Bueller::Tasks.new do |gemspec|
         # omitted for brevity
       end
-      Jeweler::GemcutterTasks.new
+      Bueller::GemcutterTasks.new
     rescue LoadError
-      puts "Jeweler (or a dependency) not available.
-Install it with: gem install jeweler" end
+      puts "Bueller (or a dependency) not available.
+Install it with: gem install bueller" end